 Owning boats has helped me gain the knowledge needed to be a captain that can think on his feet and get the job done.
 You can’t own as many boats as I have an not have had to deal with issues that test your skills.
-I currently have a USCG 100 ton OUPV license and have logged the necessary hours to test for my Master.
+I currently have a USCG 100 ton Master license.

 I am very adept at typical maintenance and repair diesel engines and all boat systems.
 Many of the captains and crew we employ are certified boat mechanics and will be utilized whenever practical.
 If you have a decent toolkit and necessary parts onboard, I can usually fix most issues.
 Having restored a 1972 Gulfstar over the past 3 years, I have a huge rolodex of phone numbers that comes in handy when unusual situations arise.